WAeUP/kofa-docker/README.rst

   $ sudo apt-get install docker.io

 On Ubuntu "docker.io" is the official repo name of `docker`.
-This is to distiguish from the same-named GUI app.
+This is to distinguish from the same-named GUI app.

 Install Basic Images (Ubuntu 14.04.3)